Get offer plus promotions and updates. Review our privacy policy.

 Get the light right for a good vibe at your dinner party.

-switch—turn lights on and off automatically with motion sensors
+Ditch the switch—turn lights on and off automatically with motion sensors

 Did your parents obsess over turning off lights to save on the power bill?
 And now that you pay these bills, do you nag your kids?
 Using your smart lights and Motion Sensors, you can program a rule that turns lights on and off if motion is or isn’t detected.